 It all started trudging over a bridge with my mother when I was about ten.
-The island in Chatou, France is the same one featured in dozens of Impressionist paintings - now the site of one of the greatest brocante (junk!) fairs in the world.
+The island in Chatou, France is the same one retired in dozens of Impressionist paintings, and for decades the site of one of the greatest "brocantes" (junk!) fairs in the world!
 My mom would give us each 20 francs and let us wander the dusty stalls while she treasure hunted on her own.

 Growing up in France and moving around my whole life, I've continued to be a collector of unusual objects that are beautiful or amusing to look at.
 I believe in surrounding myself with things that bring me joy (and are very rarely expensive.)
 I'm in love with all things rusty, dusty, lacy, coppery, broken chairs, bird cages, dollhouses...not to mention smooth stones, old stepstools, yellow, nests, dead leaves, and most of all, words.

 My B.A. is in English Literature and French, and not long after college I started a graphic design and writing business.
 Throughout my life my busy hands have always loved to make things: delicious food, hand knit sweaters, funky dolls, needlepoint, costumes, and a beautiful home.
 I love painting with watercolor and mostly enjoy creating mixed-media pieces that center on a word or phrase that I love or that has meaning for me or a friend.
 My art now centers around making mobiles from found objects and nature materials.

 For fifteen years I have been working with seniors in Vermont and Colorado as the activity or community life director.
 I created a painting program with dementia residents and strongly believe that continuing to create in any way as one gracefully grows older enhances cognitive and physical health.
 In my current position I have had the good fortune to be in charge of event planning, and have developed a love for that.